Yin Xiuzhen: Artistic practice

-Yin's art has been greatly influenced by her impoverished upbringing in a during the time of Cultural Revolution, a socio-political movement from 1966 to 1976.
+Yin's art has been greatly influenced by her impoverished upbringing during the time of the Cultural Revolution, a socio-political movement from 1966 to 1976.
 In an interview, she states, “the CR (Cultural Revolution) created more “hardships” and “bitterness” and regret” for the generations before us, it left me—young and naïve—with memories of “ideals,” “magnificence,” “collectivity”...(creating) contradictions and conflicts between isolation and openness, dictatorship and democracy became a new motivation, and as rapid changes cultivated in me an attitude of calm and quiet (Joo, Keehn, Ham-Roberts, 232).”
 As a child in the Cultural Revolution, Yin Xiuzhen found a creative outlet in the act of sewing, which has become a monumental component in her artistic practices.

 Yin has stated the ‘85 Art New Wave Movement going on in China at the time along with a 1985 Robert Rauschenberg exhibition at the National Art Museum as turning her towards more contemporary styles and influencing her use of different mediums for her art.
-Xiuzhen's utilization of the various mediums such as fabric, found objects, and concrete added to the tactile interest and depth to her politically and socially charged works; solidified her position as a female master in experimental, avant-garde art which, was dominated by male artists like Gu Wenda, Xu Bing, and Ai Wei Wei.
+Xiuzhen's utilization of the various mediums such as fabric, found objects, and concrete added to the tactile interest and depth to her politically and socially charged works.
+It consolidated her position as a female master in experimental, avant-garde art which, at the time, was dominated by male artists like Gu Wenda, Xu Bing, and Ai Wei Wei.
 Yin spoke to Phaidon about how the Robert Rauschenberg exhibition inspired her, saying “I realized that the language of art should no longer be restricted to mediums and tools of painting and sculpture, which were what we had studied.
 Rather, it should be free and open, and should be used to express free and open messages.”
 She incorporates used textiles and keepsakes from her childhood in Beijing to show the connection between memory and cultural identity.
 Yin Xiuzhen's Suitcase, 1995 was an installation created in a time that women in China were producing works that conveyed their frustrations and emotional distress in times of immense political pressure after the Tiananmen Square massacre.
 Yin's works in this period referred to the lives of women in village and traditional China.
 Her Suitcase installation preserves her pink, childhood clothing in concrete to literally preserve her memories as a youth.
 In premodern China, women upon marriage would pack their suitcases and were forced to abandon her family and village in order to fulfill her duties as an obedient wife.